cprerovsky/moonar-lander/README.md

 Core game features and mechanics are still subject to change.
 A stable version is expected by March 2017.

+## BETA Changes

+When you tried the game in Early Access, some significant changes have occured:

+- Clients can connect at any time, no need to open a game
+- Clients are identified by their connection and don't need to send a token anymore
+- More verbose info is available 100ms before the game starts
+- Game over information now includes points for all players
+- A game is now started via ```GET http://localhost:4711/game/:seed```
+- Connecting a viewer to the host is optional, allowing for headless games
+- Rotation speed is no longer limited - you can rotate as fast as you want!

 ## Requirements
 - NodeJS v6.7.0+
 - git or Docker